Arkansas Nuclear One: December 2013 incident

 On December 9, 2013, Unit Two was taken offline due to a transformer fire in the site switchyard.
 The fire was contained without injuries or threats to safety.

-Reactor Vessel Closure Head (RVCH) in News
+Reactor vessel closure head

 In December 2016, it was disclosed that a certificate of conformity for Unit 2's steel reactor vessel closure head (RVCH), supplied by Creusot Forge, had been forged by the manufacturer, violating safety standards and potentially undermining the vessel head's mechanical ability to withstand sudden breakdown in certain conditions if excess carbon is present inside the steel.
 Per report ML18017A441 (February 22, 2018), the NRC Staff has determined issues related to the RVCH is negligible and warrants no immediate action.
 Regardless, the RVCH continues to undergo continuous monitoring and evaluation, as already required by the NRC.
 The ANO Unit 2 RVCH is scheduled to be replaced 2025-2026 timeframe.